 From the scammers’ perspective, the most important aim is to build trust in the potential victim.
-In the case of “Guilin Scam”, the fraudulent individuals pretended to be a legitimate company by faking the negotiation process.
-While the foreign investors are getting increasingly suspicious and have more tools to verify the Chinese company, the scammers must change their way of operations.
+In the case of the “Guilin Scam”, the fraudulent individuals pretended to be a legitimate company by faking the negotiation process.
+While foreign investors are getting increasingly suspicious and have more tools to verify the Chinese company, the scammers must change their way of operations.

-What is more, the second order is be also in a good quality.
+What is more, the second order is also of good quality.
 We are definitely persuaded: this company is reliable.
 What will possibly happen later?
 Well, most likely, we will get a discount or a new offer.
 Because the cooperation was fine, we will be lured into a big contract – but we will never see the shipment.
 The company will disappear; they will not answer our phone calls, e-mails…